geoffwa/simplelenium/README.md

   .not().beDisplayed();
 ```

-The way Simplelenium deals with timing issue is basic, yet efficient:
+The way Simplerlenium deals with timing issue is basic, yet efficient:

  + It tries to make the search
  + Then the verification